 Old Town and the Royal Castle

-Just a short walk from our Radisson Blu Centrum Hotel, Warsaw, you’ll find the city’s oldest section, which was founded in the 13th century.
+The city's oldest section, which was founded in the 13th century.
 After 90% of the area was destroyed during World War II, this historic part of the city was meticulously restored and today remains a hub of historic sites and striking monuments.
 Originally built in the 15th century, the Royal Castle was reconstructed after the war using rubble from the destruction.
 Today, the castle houses archeological exhibits and art, including two Rembrandt paintings.

 Many of the symbolic elements you'll find in Old Town architecture are associated with historic tales and legends.
 For example, the King Zygmunt III Waza Column, which is the oldest and tallest secular monument in the city, has a statue at its pinnacle of Zygmunt III Waza, the king who moved the nation's capital to Warsaw.
 The figure holds a sword in its right hand and a cross in its left – and according to local lore, danger is imminent if and when the king’s sword falls downward.